 Employment screening will help you to verify

-- Educational record (for example many people think that reporting a GED diploma in NYC while applying for a job in San Diego will allow them to get a job without checking credentials but it’s not the case.
+- Educational record (for example many people think that reporting getting a GED in NYC while applying for a job in San Diego will allow them to get a job without checking credentials but it’s not the case.
 Potential Employers can check this stuff pretty easy.
+Getting in touch with online classes providers is easy too.

 - Criminal history